 Each wander represents the gift of an entire day.
 In this unbounded space, each day becomes its own composition, with its own motifs and refrains.
 It reveals its own secrets, and writes its own mythologies.
 Each day introduces me to something new.
 All it asks for in return is that I give up everything I already know.

 Can I reproduce these experiences here?
 Probably not.
-But through images, and occasionally a few words and sounds, perhaps I can sketch out some sheet music.
+But through images, and occasionally a few words, perhaps I can sketch out some sheet music.